My Early Influences

 It was the time of the blues boom and nowhere was it more popular than in England.
 Bands like the Stones popularized the Blues (best songs Tumbling Dice, Brown Sugar).
 We used to listen to them in the Kardomah coffee house in Bridge Street where a cup of coffee lasted the afternoon.

-But to me the purist bands were most appealing.
+To me the purist, muso bands were most appealing.
 There was the classic John Mayall ‘Beano’ album featuring an unknown guitarist called Eric Clapton.
 I remember learning every lead solo on the LP note-for-note by slowing down my Dansette record player (to make it easier to pick up).
+Yes, that's vinyl - perhaps I invented scratching!

 Then came Jimi.